numfocus/small-development-grant-proposals/README.md

 # Small Development Grant Proposals

 This repository is the new interface to submit your proposals for the NumFOCUS Small Development Grants (SDG) program.

+For the instructions about the execution of the scripts check [instructions.md](./instructions.md).

 ## How does the SDG program work?